MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/upload-organizational-data-1st.md

    <ol type="a">
    <li>Determine which of the columns in your .csv file correspond to the second column in the table (Workplace Analytics name).</li>
-   <li>Under Source column (the first column in the table), click the down arrow.
+   <li>Under <b>Source column</b> (the first column in the table), click the down arrow.
 This displays a list of the column names that were found in the .csv file.
 From the list, select the correct column name for this data.</li>
    <li>Fill in appropriate values for the other columns in the table: Workplace Analytics name, Data type, and so on.
 Repeat these mapping steps for the rest of the required fields and for the optional fields that you choose to map.</li>
    </ol>